ibivu/B4TM-Galaxy-2017/README.md

 ### Setup

 This part will be done on **Galaxy Instance 2**.
 Please refer to [this document](https://github.com/ibivu/B4TM-Galaxy-2017/tree/master/docker) for setting it up.

-**This part will be probably done in a cloud VM, more details to follow shortly.**
+If you do not have access to a docker environment on at least one device in your group, please contact us: we can provide you with a small VM to perform the development part of the assignment.

 You need to register an account in this Galaxy instance and then make it the administrator ([how?](https://galaxyproject.org/admin/)).